Resources

 State regulators must take immediate action to ensure patients get the care they need when they need it.
 This includes:

-• Requiring insurers to pay — in full — the cost of hospital care for patients whose discharge is delayed due
+• Requiring insurers to pay — in full — the cost of hospital care for patients whose discharge is delayed due to inadequate post-hospital care networks or prior authorization delays or denials.

-• Mandating insurers pay for all care that has been authorized or does not require prior authorization
+• Mandating insurers pay for all care that has been authorized or does not require prior authorization.